-► Step 1: Configuring all slave units
+Step 1: Configuring all slave units

-in the main screen to access the Settings menu.
+While the DC output is switched off, tap on group Master-slave and tap it. in the main screen to access the Settings menu.
 Swipe up to find

 - 2. Tapping on the blue button text next to Mode will open a selector.
 By selecting Slave, if not already set, the master-slave mode is activated and the device is defined as slave.
 Additionally, the bus termination can be activated here, if required for the currently configured unit. - 3.
 Leave the Settings menu.